The Most Efficient Electric Cars in 2025

 by Vicky Parrott

 The cost of running a vehicle has rocketed in recent years, and that goes for electric cars as well as petrol and diesel cars.
-As of April 2022, the cost per kWh of domestic electricity in the UK jumped to an average of 28p per kilowatt hour (kWh), from under 19p in 2021, and it’s remained at a similar level ever since.
+As of January 2025, the cost per kWh of British domestic electricity has held steady at around 24.9p for a kilowatt hour (kWh), but that’s still much higher than the 19p it would have cost you in 2021, and it’s remained at a similar level ever since.

 Even with that price jump, most EVs that are charged at home will still cost around half (or less) of what it costs to fuel an average diesel or petrol car – you’re looking at around 7-9p per mile in the average plug-in battery electric vehicle (or BEV), as opposed to roughly 15-20p per mile for most combustion-engined cars.
 However, if you’re making regular use of public rapid chargers, which are much, much more expensive, then you could well be paying just as much to fuel your EV as you would with a combustion-engined car - maybe even more.